AN EDIT TO MY EDIT: I got my mice in a muddle, so I've corrected the links below!

 Dark grey and sift pink embroidery floss

-You will need a copy of the Country Mouse Sampler pattern, making the following amendments.
+You will also need a copy of the Country Mouse Sampler pattern, with the following amendments.
 Please read through them all before starting your project: -

 CUTTING: